-- Placing ¼-inch mesh hardware cloth around gardens and flowers.
+- Place 1/4-inch mesh hardware cloth around gardens and flowers.

-- Keep firewood and other such piles away from the home to keep chipmunks from burrowing beneath the pile … and then under the home’s foundation.
+- Keep firewood and similar piles away from the home to keep chipmunks from burrowing beneath the pile (and possibly under the home’s foundation).

 - Do not allow trees, shrubs, or other plantings to run continuously from wooded areas to the home, as this will draw chipmunks in.

 - Do not keep food items outdoors, including pet foods and bird seed, unless it is placed in rodent-proof containers.

 There are no repellents specifically registered for use against chipmunks, and the use of repellents is somewhat controversial.